-(in thousands) 2012 2011 2010
+(in thousands) 2014 2013 2012

 Cash paid during the period for:

-Income taxes \$ 16,926 \$ 9,151 \$ 6,358
+Income taxes \$17,403 \$18,115 \$ 16,926

-Interest expense 670 524 968
+Interest expense 577 571 670

 Noncash investing activities:

-Acquisition of property and equipment for which payment is pending 390 901 3,349
+Acquisition of property and equipment for which payment is

-Acquisition of property and equipment through like-kind exchange of

-similar assets 2,924
+pending 749 804 390

-17. Segment Information
+14. Segment Information

-MYR Group is a specialty contractor serving the electrical infrastructure market in the United States.
+MYR Group is a specialty contractor serving the U.S. electrical infrastructure market.
 The Company has two reporting segments, each a separate operating segment, which are referred to as T&D and C&I. Performance measurement and resource allocation for the reporting segments are based on many factors.
 The primary financial measures used to evaluate the segment information are contract revenues and income from operations, excluding general corporate expenses.
 General corporate expenses include corporate facility and staffing costs, which includes safety, professional fees, management fees, and intangible amortization.
 The accounting policies of the segments are the same as those described in the Summary of Significant Accounting Policies.

-Transmission and Distribution: The T&D segment provides a broad range of services on electric transmission and distribution networks and substation facilities which include design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair, throughout the continental United States.
+Transmission and Distribution: The T&D segment provides a broad range of services on electric transmission and distribution networks and substation facilities which include design, engineering, procurement, construction, upgrade, maintenance and repair services with a particular focus on construction, maintenance and repair.
 T&D services include the construction and maintenance of high voltage transmission lines, substations and lower voltage underground and overhead distribution systems.
 The T&D segment also provides emergency restoration services in response to hurricane, ice or other storm-related damage.
-T&D customers include electric utilities, private developers, cooperatives, municipalities and other transmission owners.
+T&D customers include electric utilities, private developers, cooperatives, government-funded utilities and other transmission owners.

 Commercial and Industrial: The C&I segment provides services such as the design, installation, maintenance and repair of commercial and industrial wiring, installation of traffic networks and the installation of bridge, roadway and tunnel lighting.
 Typical C&I contracts cover electrical contracting services for airports, hospitals, data centers, hotels, stadiums, convention centers, manufacturing plants, processing facilities, waste-water treatment facilities, mining facilities and transportation control and management systems.
-C&I segment services are generally focused on the Arizona and Colorado regional markets.
+C&I segment services are generally in the western United States.